andrasq/node-docs/qtimeit.md

         x = new Array(); for (var i=0; i<3; i++) x.push(i);
     }": 10000000 loops in 0.1259 of 0.20 sec: 79414906.81 / sec, 0.000013 ms each

-The results are fairly repeatable (though the large nodejs variability is as much as 5-6% from run to run; here one outlier changes the 2% to 9.5%):
+The results are fairly repeatable (though the nodejs variability is as much as 5-6% from run to run; here one outlier changes 2% to 9.5%):

     10000000 loops in 0.1264 of 0.20 sec: 79086399.40 / sec, 0.000013 ms each
     10000000 loops in 0.1277 of 0.20 sec: 78309083.20 / sec, 0.000013 ms each